 High school kids have seen it all and really are in the thick of creating online reputations, whether they know it or not.
 What they often don’t understand is that people besides their friends, such as colleges, law enforcement, principals, parents, and potential employers, may be looking in on these behaviors regularly.
 With everything today being chronicled on social media, it’s important that students this age fully understand where things go and how it can impact them today or 5-10 years down the line.

-The High School presentation features an interactive program that invites students to share their personal experiences as Katie shares hers, plus:
+The High School presentation featured an interactive program that invited students to share their personal experiences as Katie shared hers, plus:

 Our kids are doing WHAT?
 What can I do to protect them?
-Katie will help you navigate the digital waters and let you know what’s new, what’s now, and what’s next when it comes to your children and technology, and provides parents with proactive initiatives to keep kids safe.
-She will also discuss some of the benefits of the Bedford Promise movement to wait until at least 8th grade to give a child their own personal data device.
+Katie helped parents navigate the digital waters and let us know what’s new, what’s now, and what’s next when it comes to our children and technology, and provided parents with proactive initiatives to keep kids safe.
+Heather Thacore of BEST/PTO also discussed some of the benefits of the Bedford Promise movement to wait until at least 8th grade to give a child their own personal data device.
+Here are items briefly covered during the parent program:

 The BHSPA board will host a morning mixer on Thursday, Sept.
 27 at 8 a.m. to 9 a.m., before the first Principal's Roundtable, in the BHS L.G.I.
 Room (new location).
 The Board comprised of parents of students with diverse academics and interests will answer your questions based on their own experiences and facilitate an informal, friendly discussion.
 Then please stay and join us for the Principal's Roundtable, 9 a.m. to 10 a.m., when parents and guardians will have an opportunity to meet and hear from our new school administrators.